dntpan1c/CWTeamsTicketCallback/readme.md

 - To get the Webhook URL, right click the Channel and select Connectors.
 Search for "Incoming Webhook" and choose "Add" (If "Configure" is displayed, this means that the team already has the Webhook Connector Enabled, and you should choose "Configure" instead)
 - NOTE: If you already have a Webhook for this specific Channel, then simply copy down the Webhook URL and proceed to **"Step Two: Azure Tasks to Complete"**
 - Configure a Webhook by choosing a Name for the Webhook, and an image that you would like to be shown when the incoming messages are displayed.
 I chose to use the ConnectWise Manage logo so our team would know where the Data was coming from.
-- After creating the webhook, you will be given a Webhook URL
+- After creating the Webhook, you will be given a Webhook URL
 - Write down this Webhook URL to be used later.